Youssouf Mulumbu: Return to Kilmarnock

 After a year out of football, Mulumbu trained with Kilmarnock during August 2020.
 On 28 August, he made his return to the club on a six-month deal.
 On 11 January 2021, Mulumbu agreed a contract extension to remain at the club until the end of the 2020–21 season.
 He left Kilmarnock in May 2021 to move to France.

 Saint-Éloi Lupopo

 On 31 July 2021, Mulumbu signed a one-year contract with Saint-Éloi Lupopo, marking his return to Congo.
 He left the club as his contract expired in August 2022, after finishing third in the national championship and putting in strong performances as a key player in the team.

+Orléans

+On 21 September 2023, French Championnat National club Orléans signed Mulumbu to a one-year contract.
+He suffered an injury during practice shortly after joining, delaying his debut.

 International career

 Mulumbu was formerly a member of the France under-20 and under-21 teams.
-He earned his first cap for Congo DR national football team against Algeria on 26 March 2008.
+He earned his first cap for Congo DR national team against Algeria on 26 March 2008.
 In 2009, Mulumbu decided to boycott international football after he claimed his national team lacked professionalism.
 On 23 September 2011, he retired from international duties, quoting "numerous problems we were facing with some authorities within the DR Congo Football Federation".
-However, in July 2012, he decided to revoke this decision, and made himself available for the Congo DR national football team once again.
+However, in July 2012, he decided to revoke this decision, and made himself available for the Congo DR national team once again.